Again (Lenny Kravitz song): Music video

 The music video for the song was directed by acclaimed video director Paul Hunter and was filmed in New York City's TriBeCa neighborhood.
 It stars Lenny and actress Gina Gershon as two-thirds of a sordid romantic triangle.
 The video became the first ever downloadable video on MTV.com and VH1.com.

 Synopsis

 The music video for "Again" features Kravitz with his girlfriend in his apartment (Gershon), whom he does not seem to be interested in.
-Similar to the song's lyrical content, he meets a girl (Teresa Lourenco), who works as a waitress in a restaurant/diner.
+Similar to the song's lyrical content, he meets a girl (Teresa Lourenco), who works as a waitress in the Nolita restaurant Café Habana.
 At the end of the video, Kravitz goes to the restaurant to meet her again, but she is not there and Kravitz leaves.
 Soon after he leaves, the waitress enters the restaurant, not knowing he was there to see her.
 Kravitz returns to his apartment, losing the chance to meet her one more time.
 Some other shots of the video show Kravitz performing the song at the Limelight club.
 Other scenes show Kravitz in his apartment, wandering around, shown nude after taking a shower, watching television and some sexually suggestive scenes where he is seen making out with Teresa.